hudson155/kairo/kairo-config/README.md

 databasePassword = ${DATABASE_PASSWORD} # Required env var.
 ```

+TODO: Document config resolvers in this README, the CHANGELOG, and possibly the root README.

 _This is a contrived example.
 See [below](#usage) for realistic examples._

 ### Sample usage